-This website covers three ways of solving the Rubik's Cube: beginner, intermediate, and advanced.
+This website will teach you three ways of solving the Rubik's Cube that I call beginner, intermediate, and advanced.
 I advise you to start with the beginner method, as this will take you to completely solving the cube unaided even if you've never picked one up before.
 The further two methods assume you can already solve a cube, so these are aimed at those who want to start their speedcubing journey of whittling their times ever downwards.

-The first thing to know about the cube is that the middle pieces don't move.
+The first thing to know about the cube is that it is usually solved layer by layer.
+Trying to do it face by face is practically impossible, as you can't complete the later faces without screwing up the ones you may have already done.
+The second thing to know is that the middle pieces don't move.
 Go ahead, try and move them.
 They rotate, but they never move in relation to each other, which means that each face will always be that face.
 A common mistake people make when they first approach an unsolved cube is to think they have to solve 54 stickers.
-This is wrong, as there are only 20 pieces that actually move around - 8 corner pieces and 12 edge pieces.
+In fact, there are only 20 pieces that actually move around - 8 corner pieces and 12 edge pieces.

 The first thing you have to do is to create a cross on the first layer, like so: